 Read 2 Samuel 13:21; 15:1-3

-B. First, Absalom took matters in to his own hands and avenged Tamar by putting Amnon by putting to death.
+B. Absalom began by taking matters into his own hands, avenging Tamar by putting Amnon to death.

 2. Ahithophel’s offense against David